 Pedro Silva Couto received his masters degree in biological engineering from Instituto Superior Técnico (IST) in Lisboa Portugal, and did his thesis work at Crioestaminal S.A.
 His thesis examined the laboratory procedures for isolating and storing mesenchymal stromal cells (MSC) from the human umbilical cord - which procedures are better for cell counts, for cost control, or for quality control?
 Pedro has worked for the Parent's Guide to Cord Blood Foundation since 2014, and joined the co-founders of CellTrials.org in 2017.
 Pedro is currently working towards his PhD at University College London (UCL), where he is studying the expansion of MSC from adult and perinatal sources.
 Together, Pedro and Frances have co-authored several blogs and peer-reviewed publications about the biobanking industry and about the statistics of clinical trials.
 Pedro is a huge fan of the stem cells and regenerative medicine field and has contributed to the outreach efforts of professional organizations such as AABB and ISCT.
 Pedro's interests also include piano and choir singing, judo and soccer.

 Dale Stibbs joins Cell Trials Data as our resident expert on gene therapy.
 Dale is currently completing his PhD at University College London (UCL).
-Dale has been working for nearly two years to compile our first database of clinical trials that employ pure gene therapy (without cells as carriers).
+Dale has spent 3 years building our database of clinical trials that employ pure gene therapy (without cells as carriers).
 The gene therapy trials for 2011 - 2019 were first released in May 2021, then the data for 2011 - 2021 were released in January 2022.

 Dr. Frances Verter spent her first career as an astrophysicist, her second career as a computer programmer, and currently in her third incarnation she is the founder and CEO of Parent's Guide to Cord Blood Foundation.
 Together with Alexey Bersenev and Pedro Silva Couto, she launched CellTrials.org as a subsidiary of the Foundation in 2017.
 Frances is also active as an advisor or consultant on the fields of biobanking and regenerative medicine.
 When she is not sitting at a computer, her main activities are walking her dogs and doing yard work around her house.